YinHk-Notes/C-Sharp-cheatsheet/c# concepts/keywords/record.md

 ## `record`

-A **`record`** in C# is a class or struct that provides special syntax and behavior for working with **data models**.
+A **`record`** type in C# is a class or struct that provides special syntax and behavior for working with **data models**.
 The `record` modifier instructs the compiler to synthesize members that are useful for types whose primary role is storing data.

 You can take advantage of `record` types to build immutable value types.
 A record type is defined using the record keyword.
 The `record` keyword defines `record` types.
 A `record` type is a **value type** and an **immutable type** that **can not be changed once created**.